Last updated:

 You can use: employer 401(k), Traditional IRA, Roth IRA, Solo 401(k) (if self-employed), and taxable brokerage accounts.
 You cannot collect Social Security retirement benefits with an ITIN alone.
 Building your own retirement accounts is not optional — it is essential.

-Retirement Accounts Available to ITIN Holders
+What Retirement Accounts Are Available to ITIN Holders?

-Brokerages That Accept ITIN for IRAs
+Which Brokerages Accept ITIN for IRA Accounts?

 Call first